 Larger perceived decreases in psychological connectedness over large-change intervals.
 As in Studies 3 and 4, large changes produced larger decreases in connectedness than did small changes.
-The third panel of Table 1 presents the average connectedness ratings from Study 5a for characters having significant life experiences in 10, 20, and 30 years.
-The fourth panel contains the comparable data for Study 5b.
-The means show that participants generally perceived larger decreases in psychological connectedness for the large change intervals than for the small change intervals.
-Table 3 displays the mean differences in connectedness over the large- and small-change intervals, and it shows that tests of these differences are significant in both studies.
-The data for Studies 5a and 5b are quite similar to each other and to that of Studies 3 and 4, as you can see by comparing the four panels in Table 1.
+Table 1 presents the average connectedness ratings from Study 5a for characters having significant life experiences in 10, 20, and 30 years.
+The table also contains the comparable data for Study 5b.
+The means show that participants generally perceived larger decreases in psychological connectedness for the largechange intervals than for the small-change intervals.
+Table 2 displays the mean differences in connectedness over the large- and small-change intervals, and it shows that tests of these differences are significant in both studies.
+The data for Studies 5a and 5b are quite similar to each other and to those of Studies 3 and 4, as can be seen by comparing the four parts of Table 1.

 Relationship between psychological connectedness and time preference.
 In scoring patience for a participant's choices, we assigned a value of 1 if the participant chose 20 days in the earlier year and 0 days in the later, 2 if the participant chose 15 days in the earlier year and 5 in the later, and so on.
-In terms of the choices listed in the Method Section, participants received a score of 1 for choosing alternative A, 2 for alternative B,..., and 5 for alternative E. Thus, larger numbers correspond as usual to greater patience (willingness to postpone benefits).
+In terms of the choices listed in the Method section, participants received a score of 1 for choosing Alternative A, 2 for Alternative B, and so on, up to 5 for Alternative E. Thus, larger numbers correspond as usual to greater patience (willingness to postpone benefits).

-We expected less patience for extra vacation days during those intervals in which the characters experienced larger changes in selfhood.
+We expected less patience for extra vacation days during those intervals in which the characters experienced larger changes in connectedness.
 Vacations are benefits that the characters should want for their closer rather than their more distant selves.
 This is the pattern we found.
-The median of the within-participant correlations between drop-offs in psychological connectedness and patience for extra vacation days was -.09 (W = 135, p < .05; mean r-to-z = -.14, t (41) = 2.10, p < .05).
-The patience scores in the third panel of Table 2 provide further support for this prediction.
-Within each column of the table, smaller scores (indicating less patience) appear during the large-change interval than during the small-change intervals.
-The third row of Table 3 gives the means for the two interval types and shows that the difference between them is a reliable one.
-The effect of change on impatience, however, appears to be smaller than the one we observed for monetary outcomes in Study 3, which used the same small change and large change events as Study 5.
+The median of the within-participant correlations between drop-offs in psychological connectedness and patience for extra vacation days was -.09 (W = 135, p < .05; mean r-to-z = -.14), t(41) = 2.10, p < .05.
+The patience scores in Table 3 provide further support for this prediction.
+Within each column of the table, smaller scores (indicating less patience) appear during the large-change interval than during the smallchange intervals.
+The third row of Table 2 gives the means for the two interval types and shows that the difference between them is a reliable one.
+The effect of change on impatience, however, appears to be smaller than the one we observed for monetary outcomes in Study 3, which used the same small-change and large-change events as Study 5.
 This may be due to the dated nature of the vacation days, as we discussed in connection with the second study.
 Vacation days for a particular year have to be taken during that year, whereas money received in a particular year can be spent at any later time, and this fact may limit the amount of impatience for vacations versus money.